tekrajbhatta/python-basics/README.md

 # Python for Beginners Chai Aur Code

-Welcome to the Python Chai Aur Code repository!
-This repository contains code and projects I practiced while learning Python from the YouTube channel Chai Aur Code.
+Welcome to the Python Basics repository!
+This repository contains code and projects I practiced while learning Python from YouTube.

 ## Table of Contents